barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 **Facet state references.** Callers should reference paths that resolve within the facet snapshot published by the capability (for example `/value[0].status`).
 The orchestrator forwards the condition payloads unchanged so downstream services can evaluate them beside facet catalogs and capability provenance.

+**Runtime evaluation + telemetry.** The execution engine evaluates every `goal_condition` entry once terminal nodes succeed and exposes the results as `payload.goal_condition_results` on the final `complete` SSE frame.
+Each result includes the facet name, JSON-pointer path, canonical expression, satisfaction flag, and any runtime error message.
+The same array is stored in `flex_run_outputs.goal_condition_results_json` so replans and operator tools can see which predicates failed without replaying the run.
+Telemetry publishes aggregate counts via the `flex_goal_condition_evaluated` log and the `flex.goal_condition.*` histograms.

 ### 5.2 OutputContract
 Client-supplied JSON Schema plus optional post-processing hints (for example field ordering).
 The validator enforces the schema before finalizing a run; the orchestrator may also use it to derive intermediate expectations.